Charles Ferguson Hoey: Military career

 Charles Ferguson Hoey was born on 29 March 1914, the son of Ferguson and Mary Rudyerd Hoey, of Duncan, Vancouver Island, British Columbia, Canada.
 Grandson, through his mother, of Major General Charles Rudyerd Simpson CB, Colonel, The Lincolnshire Regiment.
 He started his education at Queen Margaret's School in Duncan, then attended Duncan Grammar School and Duncan High School.

 Hoey went to England in 1933 in order to pursue a military career.
 He first enlisted in the British Army as a private soldier in the Queen's Own Royal West Kent Regiment, before winning a cadetship to the Royal Military College, Sandhurst and went there in September 1935.
 He graduated in December 1936 and was commissioned as a second lieutenant in the Lincolnshire Regiment, later the Royal Lincolnshire Regiment, on 28 January 1937.
 He transferred to the 1st Battalion of the Lincolns, then stationed in India, and sailed for there in September 1937.
 He went to Burma with the 1st Battalion in 1942 and served there until his death in February 1944.
 He was awarded the Military Cross (MC) in July 1943 for his outstanding service at Maungdaw during a raid on a Japanese position.

 Victoria Cross

-He was 29 years old, and a Temporary Major in the 1st Battalion, Lincolnshire Regiment, British Army during the Second World War when the following deed took place during the Battle of Ngakyedauk for which he was awarded the VC.
+He was 29 years old, and a temporary major in the 1st Battalion, Lincolnshire Regiment, at the time of the Battle of the Admin Box.
+A Corps HQ made up mostly of support units and muleteers reinforced with some combat troops was besieged by Japanese forces.
+The battalion was to break through the attackers and reinforce those within the Box.

-On 16 February 1944 near the Ngakyedauk Pass, Arakan, Burma (now Myanmar), Major Hoey's company came under devastating machine-gun fire, but Major Hoey did not waver in his advance on the objective.
+On 16 February 1944 near the Ngakyedauk Pass, Arakan region Major Hoey's company came under devastating machine-gun fire, but Major Hoey did not waver in his advance on the objective.
 Although wounded in the head and leg he went forward alone with a Bren gun and tackled a troublesome enemy strong point, destroying it and killing all the occupants, but he was mortally wounded.